ruedli/OctoPlugout/README.md

 No green LED: The plug stays on "forever" until you press something (see below).

 *Slooooooow blinking green* LED.
 It tries to find your printer..
-When is is found: *Normal blinking green* LED.
+When it is found: *Normal blinking green* LED.

 This is the "normal" state after startup.